How can we help someone who has been bereaved?

 For those with a learning disability or who are caring for someone with a learning disability, help to break bad news is available.

-More specialist support is also available from your community nurse (if you have one).
+More specialist support is also available from your community nurse.
 Or ask your GP if a referral to the Community Learning Disability Specialist Health Services at The Ridge Hill Centre might be beneficial.